 This is the best way to verify suppliers.
 Chinese government offer drawback for many kinds of exporting products in order to encourage export.
 But if a company want to get export drawback, 17% VAT invoice is must needed which can only be issued by a factory.

 So there is the way: tell the supplier that you have a partner in China who can help you apply for export drawback, so ask for issuing a 17% VAT invoice.
-If the supplier refuse or hesitate to reply you, they probably are trading company, or a very small-scale factory.
+If the supplier refuses or hesitates to reply to you, they probably are a trading company or a very small-scale factory.

 Factory’s MOQ is normally higher than trading company’s, and it’s almost the common sense in trading.
-So that you can verify your suppliers by testing if they can sell you less quantity products.
+So that you can verify your suppliers by testing if they can sell you fewer quantity products.

-A factory usually is specialized in one or several kinds of products, if there are lots kinds of products in your supplier’s catalogue, then it’s more likely to be a trading company.
+A factory usually is specialized in one or several kinds of products, if there are lots of kinds of products in your supplier’s catalog, then it’s more likely to be a trading company.